-Throughout 2014 we are celebrating our 25th anniversary we are looking back at our past achievements.
+Throughout 2014 we celebrated our 25th anniversary and looked back at our past achievements.
 We have adapted and changed as people’s needs have changed.
 We continue to drive forward and strive to make a difference to the lives of those affected by these serious mental illnesses.

 1989 Anorexic Family Aid and Anorexic Aid merge forming the Eating Disorders Association

 1990 HRH The Princess of Wales visits our Norwich headquarters

 1992 A third charity merged with EDA – the Society for the Advancement of Research into Anorexia – SARA.

 1997 Our information is available on the internet for the first time